New York v. United States: Decision

 The Act provided three "incentives" for states to comply with the agreement.

 The first two incentives were held constitutional.
-The first incentive allowed states to collect gradually increasing-surcharges for waste that was received from other states.
+The first incentive allowed states to collect gradually increasing surcharges for waste that was received from other states.
 The Secretary of Energy would then collect a portion of the income and redistribute it to reward states that achieved a series of milestones in waste disposal.
-That was held to be within Congress's power under the Taxing and Spending Clause, an "unexceptionable" exercise of that power.
+That was held within Congress's power under the Taxing and Spending Clause, an "unexceptionable" exercise of that power.

-The second incentive, the "access" incentive, allowed states to reprimand states that missed certain deadlines by raising surcharges or eventually denying access to disposal at those state's facilities completely.
+The second incentive, the "access" incentive, allowed states to reprimand other states that missed certain deadlines by raising surcharges or eventually denying access to disposal at their facilities completely.
 That was held to be a permitted exercise of Congress's power, under the Commerce Clause.

 The third incentive, requiring states to "take title" and assume liability for waste generated within their borders if they failed to comply, was held to be impermissibly coercive and a threat to state sovereignty, thereby violating the Tenth Amendment.

 After noting the constitutionality of the first two incentives, Justice O'Connor characterized the "take title" incentive as an attempt to "commandeer" the state governments by directly compelling them to participate in the federal regulatory program.
 The federal government "crossed the line distinguishing encouragement from coercion."
 The distinction was that with respect to the "take title" provision, states had to choose between conforming to federal regulations or taking title to the waste.
 Since Congress cannot directly force states to legislate according to their scheme, and since Congress likewise cannot force them to take title to radioactive waste, O'Connor reasoned that Congress cannot force States to choose between the two.
 Such coercion would be counter to the federalist structure of government in which a "core of state sovereignty" is enshrined in the Tenth Amendment.

 The Court found the "take title" provision to be severable and, noting the seriousness of the "pressing national problem" being addressed, allowed the remainder of the Act to survive.